Stellantis says chip shortage worsening, could linger into 2022

 The carmaker said it had limited visibility on the shortage’s impact on its full-year results, but said the second quarter would be worse before some improvement in the second half.

-Ford Motor Co (F.N) warned last week the shortage could halve its production in the second quarter. read more
+Ford Motor Co warned last week the shortage could halve its production in the second quarter.

 Palmer told reporters the shortage was currently affecting eight of Stellantis’ 44 assembly plants.